Extremal Peisert-type graphs without the strict-EKR property: Classification of non-canonical cliques in extremal graphs

 Note that Proposition~\ref{prop:3} also states that a non-canonical clique in an extremal graph uniquely determines the connection set of the graph, and thus determines the graph.
 By Proposition~\ref{prop:NonCanonicalCliquesCube}, each extremal graph has $\sqrt{q}+1$ non-canonical cliques.
 Thus, the corollary follows immediately. \end{proof}

 \begin{corollary} Let $q$ be a square such that $q \geq 9$.
-Then for any given Peisert-type graph $Z$ of type $(3,q)$, there exists a unique extremal Peisert-type graph defined over $\F_{q^2}$ that contains $Z$ as a subgraph. \end{corollary} \begin{proof} Let $X$ be an extremal graph; then $X$ is of type $(\sqrt{q}+1,q)$ by Theorem~\ref{thm:thm1} and thus it contains $\binom{\sqrt{q}+1}{3}$ many Peisert-type graphs of type $(3,q)$ as subgraphs.
+Then for any given Peisert-type graph $Z$ of type $(3,q)$, there exists a unique extremal Peisert-type graph defined over $\F_{q^2}$ that contains $Z$ as a subgraph. \end{corollary} \begin{proof} Let $X$ be an extremal graph defined over $\F_{q^2}$.
+Then by Theorem~\ref{thm:thm1}, $X$ is of type $(\sqrt{q}+1,q)$ and thus it contains $\binom{\sqrt{q}+1}{3}$ many Peisert-type graphs of type $(3,q)$ as subgraphs.
 On the other hand, if $Z,Z'$ are two Peisert-type graphs of type $(3,q)$, then the number of extremal graphs containing $Z$ as a subgraph and the number of extremal graphs containing $Z'$ as a subgraph are equal in view of the proof of Corollary~\ref{cor:3iso}.

 Note that

 Thus, the corollary follows from Corollary~\ref{cor:numberofgraphs}. \end{proof}